LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.2 - Events/4.8.2.1 -  Terms/Event Type.md

   - fundamental
 ---

-In JavaScript, event types refer to the different kinds of interactions or occurrences that can be detected and responded to in the [[DOM|DOM]].
+In JavaScript, event types refer to the different kinds of interactions or occurrences that can be detected and responded to in the [[Web Dev/1 - HTML/1.0 - Terms/1.0.1 - Fundamentals/DOM|DOM]].
 These include user actions like clicks, keyboard input, page loads, and more.

 ---